NCCY Award FAQs

-Can nominations be submitted anonymously?
+- Can nominations be submitted anonymously?

-No, anonymous nominations are not currently accepted.
-Nominations require the nominator’s name and contact information.
+No, anonymous nominations are not accepted.
+All nominations require the nominator’s name and contact information.

-- Do nominators need to inform the caregiver that they have been nominated for this award?
+- Will the nominee know they have been nominated for this award?

 - What is the required length for a nomination letter?

 - When will nominees be notified about their standing for the award?

-Nominees will be notified of their standing by the end of September 2018.
+All nominees will be notified of their standing by the end of September 2019.